aws-samples/amazon-redshift-streaming-workshop/README.md

 # Amazon Redshift Streaming Workshop

 Most organisations today agree that data is one of their most important asset and that the ability to act on timely data, sets data-driven organisations apart from their peers.
 However getting access to real-time data used to require significant investment in terms of acquiring new software or in hiring specialised engineering teams.
-The new Amazon Redshift streaming ingestion feature aims to democratise streaming analytics with its low-cost and with SQL as the only skill necessary to set it up.
+The new Amazon Redshift streaming ingestion feature aims to democratise streaming analytics with its low-cost and minimal technical skill requirements as it is primarily defined using SQL.

 In this workshop, we will show how easy it is to build a streaming analytics application using this new feature.
 We will create a near-real time logistics dashboard using Amazon Managed Grafana to provide augmented intelligence and situational awareness for the logistics operations team.
-It connects to a Redshift cluster that uses this new streaming feature to load data from a Kinesis data stream.
+It connects to a Redshift cluster which uses Redshift streaming to analyse data from a Kinesis data stream.

 ![image-20220601123345968](./images/image-20220601123345968.png)